CosmosContracts/incident-response/5-April-22/upgrade.md

 cd ~
 cp ~/.juno/data/priv_validator_state.json .
 ```
-*NOTE*: Restore priv_validator_state.json file ONLY if we take the alternative path

 ### 4. Purge previous chain state and addrbook.json
 Because we'll be starting from a new genesis, the previous data is no longer necessary.